Easy Grilled Pork Chops

-- Season the pork chops: About 30 min before grilling season your pork chops.
+- Season the pork chops: About 30 minutes before grilling season the pork chops.
 Place them on a small rimmed pan or plate and sprinkle generously with salt and pepper on both sides.
 I used to be much more reserved about the use of salt, but I’ve learned that “just a little bit more” brings out a wealth of natural flavor in pork.